-Boy who nearly drowned at Oceans of Fun loses brain function, family planning to donate organs
+Boy who nearly drowned at Oceans of Fun taken off of life support; family planning to donate organs

-KANSAS CITY, Mo. — A 15-year-old boy who nearly drowned in the wave pool at Oceans of Fun has lost brain function while on life support, his pastor told FOX4.
+KANSAS CITY, Mo. -- A 15-year-old boy who nearly drowned in the wave pool at Oceans of Fun has lost brain function while on life support, his pastor told FOX4.
+Family confirmed Sunday morning that he died.

 Trey Wallace went to Oceans of Fun with a church group on Aug.
 24 to celebrate his upcoming birthday, pastor Kurt Coleman said.
 They had made the trip from Stockton, Kansas, where the church is located.
 Stockton is a town in western Kansas 300 miles away from Kansas City.